 Postinfectious GN Shunt nephritis Endocarditis-related GN IgA-dominant infection-related GN Prognosis Short-term prognosis in children is excellent.
 In endemic regions, persistent albuminuria may occur and some adults develop low eGFR.
 In the elderly, kidney prognosis is poor for those who develop persistent albuminuria; mortality may be up to 20% Outcome is good with early diagnosis and treatment of infection.
 Most patients recover some kidney function but are left with residual chronic kidney disease Immediate prognosis is good with prompt infection eradication.
 Some may require valve replacement Dialysis is frequently required in the acute setting.
-Recovery is guarded, with <20% returning to pre-morbid levels of kidney function Treatment Antibiotics for underlying i guidelines.
-Antibiotics can primarily done to prevent t be given in poststreptococca he spread of infection within ot alter GN course in postinfect I GN if streptococci are culture d from any site.
-This is Value of high dose glucocorticoids remains unproven (1) Most shunts have been replaced with a shunt with a lesser likelihood of infection.
+Recovery is guarded, with <20% returning to pre-morbid levels of kidney function Treatment No randomized controlled trials guide the treatment in any of these conditions Antibiotics for underlying infection (although this will not alter GN course in postinfectious GN) per local guidelines.
+Antibiotics can be given in poststreptococcal GN if streptococci are cultured from any site.
+This is primarily done to prevent the spread of infection within community sites Treat edema, hypertension, etc. as well as persistent proteinuria and/or progressive GFR decline as per Chapter 1 Value of high dose glucocorticoids remains unproven (1) Most shunts have been replaced with a shunt with a lesser likelihood of infection.
 Rarely ventriculocisternostomy has been performed after shunt removal Utility of glucocorticoids and immunosuppression unproven and carries serious potential risks, even in cases with crescentic GN (2) For severe kidney functional impairment, weigh risks and benefits of immunosuppression.
 The risk of infection and glucocorticoid-induced complications in this often elderly population with comorbidities can be substantial.
-A role for immunosuppression remains unproven and these agents should generally not be used Course Follow kidney function, ser remission or return to base R, and proteinuria at appropria te intervals until complete Persistently low C3 beyond 12 weeks may be an indication for kidney biopsy to particularly exclude C3GN.
-(2) Prevention of epidemic poststreptococcal GN may include socioeconomic interventions and mass antimicrobial use to improve living conditions and limit the spread of infection in populations where Group A streptococcus infection and scables are highly prevalent The natural history of the PR3-ANCA seen in some patients is unclear and requires follow-up If the infection can be identified and promptly eradicated, the prognosis is favorable The prognosis for recovery is poor, especially in diabetic subjects
+A role for immunosuppression remains unproven and these agents should generally not be used Course Course • Follow kidney function, serum C3 and C4, urinalysis, ACR, and proteinuria at appropriate interview remission or return to baseline te intervals until complete Persistently low C3 beyond 12 weeks may be an indication for kidney biopsy to particularly exclude C3GN.
+(3) Prevention of epidemic poststreptococcal GN may include socioeconomic interventions and mass antimicrobial use to improve living conditions and limit the spread of infection in populations where Group A streptococcus infection and scabies are highly prevalent The natural history of the PR3-ANCA seen in some patients is unclear and requires follow-up If the infection can be identified and promptly eradicated, the prognosis is favorable The prognosis for recovery is poor, especially in diabetic subjects